Eating Healthy and Losing Weight

 -Be flexible within limits.
 One of the problems with many diet plans is that you have to limit yourself to a certain list of foods.
 That inflexibility can hinder your ability to keep the weight off long-term.

 -Don’t “go on a diet”; instead, make a lifestyle change.
-If you go on a diet, you will go off the diet and when you go back to old patterns of eating, you will gain the weight back, and yo-yo dieting has been found to be bad for your health.
+If you go on a diet, you will go off the diet and when you go back to old patterns of eating, you will gain the weight back.
+In addition to the discouragement it causes, yo-yo dieting has been found to be bad for your health.